Sunday, June 05, 2011

 “I think it is humiliating," said New York's mayor, Michael Bloomberg.
 "But you know if you don’t want to do the perp walk, don’t do the crime.”

-Once a subordinate, always a subordinate.
-Except that the quiet widow and mother to a teenager doesn't live in France.
+The French were deeply offended.
+But their refined sensibilities had no whiff of égalité.
+The French press did not hesitate to publish the name of the raped victim, a protection that is granted by U.S. law.
+Perhaps for the French, once a subordinate, always a subordinate.
+Except that this quiet widow and mother to a teenager doesn't live in France.
 She lives in the Bronx.
 And she belongs to a union.

 What was Strauss-Kahn thinking?
-Or does he?
+Evidently not with his brain.

 UPDATE: